 xMatters is synonymous with incident response tools, and with some of its advanced features, it’s easy to see why.
 However, for certain use cases, it can be overkill and may add to the technical debt of a company.
 Rushed, biased decision-making during the tool’s adoption can lead to counterproductive workflows and inefficiencies.

 If you’re in the market to adopt your first incident response tool or are just looking to switch vendors because of misalignments in expectations, you’re in for some luck.
 This blog presents a snapshot into several other feature-packed incident response tools that can keep your customer-facing applications running with minimum downtimes.
 We’ll be comparing the following tools:

-Before we dive into xMatters alternatives, it is only fair to comprehensively evaluate xMatters, discuss its value offerings and understand why customers may want to seek other alternatives.
+Before we dive into xMatters alternatives, it is only fair to comprehensively evaluate xMatters, discuss its value offerings, and understand why customers may want to seek other alternatives.

 xMatters is one of the leading providers in enterprise incident management. xMatters offers a single platform for managing an organization’s response to any major event, from IT outages to natural disasters.